South Carolina Writers Association Bylaws

 Section 1.
 General Powers: The Organization shall be governed by a Board of Directors, which shall have final authority in all matters affecting the Organization.
 The Board may, by majority vote, delegate such of its powers as deemed expedient.

 Section 2.
-Composition: The Board shall consist of no less than seven (7) and no more than seventeen (17) Directors including a President, First Vice President, Vice President-Conference Chair, Treasurer, Secretary The immediate Past President, Ex-Officio is an optional position.
+Composition: The Board shall consist of no less than seven (7) and no more than seventeen (17) Directors including a President, First Vice President, Vice President-Events and Education, Treasurer, Secretary The immediate Past President, Ex-Officio is an optional position.

 Board Advisors may be added as an alternative to Director roles at the discretion of the Board.
 There is no limit to the number of Advisors.
 Advisors shall not have voting rights.